 Meeting expectations for employee engagement and well-being is critical to attracting and retaining top talent.
 Doing so may require organizations to take a more holistic approach to wellness at work which includes mental, emotional, and social health.

-Among the many crises that have impacted employees’ well-being over the past two years, the pandemic has taken a terrible toll on employees.
-Many have experienced illness and loss among family or friends, navigated periods of physical and social isolation, been challenged by hybrid or remote work, and juggled increasingly complex caregiver responsibilities for children who were sent home from school for several months.
+Several crises have impacted employees’ well-being in recent years, from the pandemic to financial hardships to social unrest.
+Many have experienced illness and loss among family or friends, navigated periods of physical and social isolation, been challenged by hybrid or remote work, experienced layoffs, and juggled increasingly complex caregiver responsibilities for children who were sent home from school for several months.

-The environment is still in a state of flux as states continue to battle COVID and protect community health.
-But even when the threat of infection subsides, the many impacts of COVID-19 will still be felt for years to come — including its effects on mental health.
+The environment today is still in a state of flux.
+But even as these events move farther into the past, their many impacts will still be felt for years to come — including their effects on mental health.

 According to a Calm for Business survey, 40% of workers say their employers haven’t done enough to address mental health.
 There is also evidence that alcohol and substance misuse is on the rise.

 Workable defines employee wellbeing as “the state of employees’ mental and physical health, resulting from dynamics within — and sometimes outside — the workplace.”

 Traditional notions of “workplace health and safety” have always focused on physical health, especially job-related injury and illness.
 In 2020 and 2021, the concept of workplace health understandably focused on issues around COVID, like vaccines, masking, office closures, and safety protocols.

 But since COVID, there has been a significant shift in awareness among business leaders and managers about the impact of challenges experienced by employees outside the physical workplace — personal loss, caregiving responsibilities, and more — can have inside the workplace.
 Leaders and managers are increasingly recognizing the effect these stressors have on employees’ engagement and well-being, and even on business operations.